Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 - Troubleshooting program issue, solution in progress

 + Problem: (Some new enrollees email and certification button are bound to row 626 on Dr. Bonaiti's file but not on others)

+#9/14/2023

+- Overlapping button issue resolved, was causing incorrect buttons to load and making file extremely large and laggy